Athili Sattibabu LKG

 Athili Sattibabu LKG is a 2007 Telugu comedy film starring Allari Naresh and Kausha Rach, directed by E. V. V. Satyanarayana.
-Allari Naresh played a Pawnbroker in the film, while Raghu Babu and Sunil played his wayward brothers.
+Allari Naresh played a pawnbroker in the film, while Raghu Babu and Sunil played his wayward brothers.

 Plot

-Athili Sathibabu (Allari Naresh), a ruthless moneylender who charges exorbitant rates of interest and fleeces people realises the value of love and relationship after falling in love with a beautician (Kausha).The rest of the film is all about what happens next and how Sattibabu mends his ways.
+Athili Sathibabu (Allari Naresh), a ruthless moneylender who charges exorbitant interest and fleeces people, realises the value of love and relationship after falling in love with a beautician (Kausha).The rest of the film is about how Sattibabu mends his ways.